-The allocation of 5000 buffers took a little over 500 seconds for MAM while it only took 2 seconds for YAMM which is over 200 faster.
+The allocation of 5000 buffers took a little over 500 seconds for MAM while it only took 2 seconds for YAMM, making it over 200 times faster.
 Also it can be seen that this difference in performance gets bigger with the increasing number of buffers, as the complexity of YAMM is linear compared to MAM's exponential one.